 We investigated allele frequency variation and haplotype structure at the greb1l-rock1 region of chromosome 28 that is associated with adult migration timing and densely genotyped by our GT-seq panel.
 Of the 12 migration timing markers included in our study, four proved to be uninformative of migration timing: the major allele was the same in both early-summer and winter collections (Fig. 6), and allele frequency did not vary between early-summer and winter collections.
 Seven of the 12 migration timing markers were fixed for alternative alleles in the early-summer and winter run collections.
 An eighth marker was highly informative, but not fixed in the winter run collection (Fig. 6).
 These eight markers loaded heavily on LD1, while the remaining four had near zero loading.
 Our collections of late-summer run adults and half pounders demonstrated intermediate allele frequencies at these eight informative markers.
 However, in addition to individuals with consistently early-migration associated homozygous genotypes, late-migration associated homozygous genotypes, or heterozygous genotypes across these markers, many individuals displayed recombinant patterns that were homozygous for alternatively early- and late-migration associated alleles at adjacent positions along the genome.
 To examine this apparent disruption of the strong linkage observed in early-summer and winter runs in the greb1l-rock1 region (Supplemental Fig. 2), we statistically phased genotypes at these eight markers.

 We inferred 22 haplotypes in the late-summer run, 25 in half pounders, a single haplotype in the early-summer run, and two in winter run.
 To better understand the relationships among these haplotypes we inferred a haplotype network (Supplemental Fig. 3).
 There were no private haplotypes within either the early-summer or winter run collections; many late-summer run and half pounders carry complete early- or late-migration haplotypes with no recombination.
 To examine how haplotype diversity was distributed among groups of late-summer run adults and half-pounders assigned as early- or late-migrators or unassigned, we hierarchically clustered haplotypes within each of these groups.
-Late-summer run adults and half-pounders that are assigned as genetically similar to early- or late-migrators carried two copies each of the complete early- or late-migration haplotypes, respectively.
+Late-summer run adults and half-pounders that assigned as genetically similar to early- or late-migrators carried two copies each of the complete early- or late-migration haplotypes, respectively.
 Among unassigned late-summer run adults and half-pounders, some individuals carried a single copy of either the complete early- and late-migration haplotypes, but recombination was common (Fig. 7).

 Discussion